BrandonBian/scw/README.md

 ```
 # Create a directory named 'weights' in the SCW-V1.0 root directory.
 # Not sure if this wget from google drive works.
-If it doesn't, follow the altenative steps to download.
+If it doesn't, follow the alternative steps to download.
 cd weights
 wget https://drive.google.com/file/d/1XrfeUAppVzBK4A6DT92UttHZoljDv3Ft/view?usp=sharing
 wget https://drive.google.com/file/d/1uPHybaMrCO0iIz_4RAL44vn4iVxdK1xC/view?usp=sharing
 wget https://drive.google.com/file/d/1nn9LtvmkGrpOyMc9r9ZJYiJu6JEbwGB9/view?usp=sharing
 ```
-Or, you can just download the following weights from my goolge drive and copy them into a "weights" directory:
+Or, you can just download the following weights from my google drive and copy them into a "weights" directory:
 1. [yolov3_journal.pth](https://drive.google.com/file/d/1XrfeUAppVzBK4A6DT92UttHZoljDv3Ft/view?usp=sharing): the pre-trained weight for performing real-time YOLO-based object detection of the printer interior camera.
 2. [craft_mlt_25k.pth](https://drive.google.com/file/d/1uPHybaMrCO0iIz_4RAL44vn4iVxdK1xC/view?usp=sharing): for performing the CRAFT-based text-detection module.
 3. [TPS-ResNet-BiLSTM-Attn.pth](https://drive.google.com/file/d/1nn9LtvmkGrpOyMc9r9ZJYiJu6JEbwGB9/view?usp=sharing): Similarly, for performing the CRAFT-based text-detection module.

 ## Step 3: Configuration for Smart Meter Connection (Modbus)

-In the "/utils/" directory is the python file **smartmeter_modbus.py**, which consists of the code that connects to the smart meter via ModBus wireless connection, obtains the digital data, and stores the data into a list to be processed in the main program.
+In the "/utils/" directory is the python file **smartmeter_modbus.py**, which consists of the code that connects to the smart meter via Modbus wireless connection, obtain the digital data, and stores the data into a list to be processed in the main program.

 In line 42 is the code for connecting to the smart meter, and line 52 is the example of obtaining the digital data from the smart meter: